Ghana swore in 150 diaspora Africans as citizens in March 2026.

 Heritage travel can surface emotions that benefit from professional support alongside cultural preparation.
 We recommend working with a therapist or counsellor who understands diaspora identity.

 Long-form writing for slow reading.
-Updated for current events.
-View all stories →
+Always current.
+View all 26 stories →

 Read the guide →